 You know when you want to look like you made a huge effort when really you want to curl up in bed with greasy hair and sweat pants that double as pajamas?
-So you put in skinny jeans and heels because they look fancy but take minimum effort?
+So you put on skinny jeans, a t-shirt, and heels because they look fancy but take minimum effort?
 That’s what these smashed potatoes are.

 You can whip these out when you want to impress people but your energy level is more French bread pizza in the microwave than handmade dough with pizza sauce from tomatoes grown in your own garden.

 Yes, they’re easy, but these smashed potatoes are phenomenal because they have like 37,000 layers of flavor.
 At first bite it’s a crunchy, salty Disneyland of flavor, but then you get the tender, creamy potato center that’s a little bit sweet from the vinegar and you’re like, whoa.

 Then there are the chives that pop between your teeth with this bright, oniony zing.
 And just when you think you’ve died and gone to tuber heaven, you get a whack of the creamy, nutty butter that cools the whole thing down as it melts down your throat.
 Oh my god I’m making myself hungry.

 To make these happen, you’re going to need:

 - 2 pounds small potatoes (I like new potatoes about 2-inches in size)

 - I cup white vinegar

 - Fresh chives